Environments

 - Enable or disable bookings

-- Set maximum booking duration (hours)
+- Maximum booking duration and auto-release

 Access Credentials